umple/umple.gradle/README.md

 **Instructions:**
 To use, you must set the relevant project properties:
-  - umpleFileName
+  - umpleFileName (Required)
-  - languageToGenerate
+  - languageToGenerate (Required)
-  - outputPath (optional)
+  - outputPath (Optional)

-This can either be done in a build script, or through the command line.
-Below are some examples.
+These can be set either in a script, or through the command line.
+If any required fields are not set, an exception will be thrown.

 **Script:**
 ```